 Was the cult classic ‘Chronicles of Narnia’ inspired by a little town in the northeast of England?

 I read a lot as a child, but my firm favourite was ‘The Lion, The Witch and The Wardrobe.’
 I would frequently climb to the top shelf of our airing cupboard to warm up and get lost in the story.
-Winters were harsher back then in my hometown of birth and place of topic for this post; Durham City.
+Winters were harsher back then in my hometown of birth and the place of topic for this post; Durham City.

-I got a little excited a few years ago when reading about C.S.
+I got a little nerdy excited a few years ago when reading about C.S.
 Lewis paying homage to Durham City.
 It led me deep into the never-ending abyss that is a cocktail of online research, conjecture and anticipation of wanting the connection to be true.

 What is Narnia Based On?

 I think the “what” suggests that the book was based on the bible, but the “where” still remains unconfirmed and even contested between a few.
 Much like The Tree of Life in The Garden of Eden being argued about in terms of ownership, Narnia has been suggested its roots go back to either of the following destinations:

 With me being from Durham and loving the book I fell into a drowning sea of confirmation bias.
 Just because you want something to be true, it doesn’t necessarily make it true.
 So with that being said, I’ll just throw out what I found, your honours.

 In terms of the name of Narnia; Durham clearly loses to Narni here.
 Literary scholars said that the Italian city in the middle of the country (around 50 km from Rome) jumped out to Lewis on an atlas, resulting in his obsession with the name.

 If that is true, then it’s almost a clear-cut case for the name inspiration behind Narnia.

 C.S Lewis Lived in Durham City